speedie1337/spmenu/docs/docs.md

 It is recommended that you sleep for 0.1 seconds after appending to the file for performance reasons.

+**NOTE: Please remove /tmp/spmenu.fifo if it exists after usage, especially in scripts.
+Otherwise the FIFO action may be carried over to the user's next spmenu use.
+If you love your users, do not ignore this warning.**

 | Name               | Description                                                                       |
 | :----------------- | :-------------------------------------------------------------------------------- |
 | drawmenu           | Draw the menu                                                                     |